 Poinsett State Park, nestled in the heart of sunny South Carolina's Midlands region, is the ultimate vacation destination for RV campers.
 Whether you and your camping crew are after a little peace and quiet or you're searching for a thrilling adventure in nature, Poinsett State Park has activities and amenities to accommodate your needs.

 There's no better place to enjoy the lush wetlands which characterize South Carolina's Low Country than Poinsett State Park.
-Aptly nicknamed "the mountains of the Midlands", this hilly region of the state boasts terrains of all types, from sandhills complete with arduous climbs to the calm and quiet Levi Mill Lake.
+Aptly nicknamed "the mountains of the Midlands," this hilly region of the state boasts terrains of all types, from sandhills complete with arduous climbs to the calm and quiet Levi Mill Lake.

 This varied ecosystem allows for all kinds of outdoor activities, from hiking, boating, and fishing in the summer to birdwatching, picnicking, and geocaching during the off-season.
 The state park sprawls over 1,000 acres and connects to the Manchester State Forest, where campers and visitors can find even more activities and scenic sights to enjoy.

+Located an hour and a half north of Charleston, an hour southeast of Columbia, and just over two hours south of Charlotte, North Carolina, Poinsett State Park is easy to access via major highways.
 Those camping at Poinsett State Park in RVs up to 40 feet long should have no trouble driving around the park.
 The main internal road through the park is paved, but the roads in the campground are packed dirt and gravel, so be mindful of mud after a rain.
 RV and trailer sites are level, gravel, and back-in.

 The park is easily traversable by foot, bike, and regular car or truck.
 If you're walking along the hiking trails in the park, watch your step on the wooden footbridges.
 The terrain is mostly packed dirt, and good hiking shoes are recommended for exploring the park.

 If you're not staying at Poinsett State Park overnight in an RV, a spacious parking lot is located a short walk away from the lake and one of the park's restrooms.
-This is the only parking area, apart from the campgrounds.
-The parking lot isn't shaded, so keep this in mind if visiting during the summer.
+This is the only parking area apart from the campgrounds.
+The parking lot isn't shaded, so keep this in mind if you're visiting during the summer.

 Poinsett State Park's campground offers a total of 50 sites spread across two loops: one for RV campers and one for tents.
 Of those 50 sites, 24 include water and electric hookups and can accommodate RVs up to 40 feet long, while the remaining 26 sites are reserved for tent campers and come with water.
-A primitive group site which can accommodate up to 200 campers is also available.
+A primitive group site that can accommodate up to 200 campers is also available.